CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 ### Cryptocurrency Exchanges

-You should avoid crypto exchanges like the plague.
-They are often not secure, and can be hacked.
+You should avoid online crypto exchanges.
+While they are very convenient, they are often not secure, and can be hacked.
 You should **never** store your cryptocurrency on an exchange, as it is very easy to lose it.
 Your cryptocurrency should be controlled solely by you and you only, stored in a wallet that you control.

 **DO NOT** use online wallets, as they are controlled by a third party and can be compromised.
 You should **always** use a wallet that you control, and **never** share your private keys with anybody.